Omitg24/Omitg24/README.md

 - 🌱 I’m currently learning **everything the university tells me to**.

-- 🤝 I’m looking for help with **Artificial intelligence, Front-end development**.
+- 🤝 I’m looking for help with **Artificial intelligence, Full Stack development**.

 - 📫 How to reach me **omartg24@gmail.com**.